 It is important in all but very mild cases for a doctor to evaluate a wrist injury.
 Proper diagnosis and treatment of wrist injuries is necessary to avoid long-lasting stiffness and pain.During your appointment, your doctor will discuss your medical history and any previous injuries to your hand or wrist.
 He or she will ask questions about how and when the current injury happened, and will review all your symptoms, including any numbness in your hand.
 Your doctor will examine your entire arm and hand to make sure that there are no other injuries, as well.
 Your doctor may also order imaging tests to help determine whether your wrist is sprained, such as X-rays & MRIs.

-For patients who need surgery and other orthopaedic care, Dr. Robert A. Kayal and his elite team of surgeons have convenient offices in Bergen County: Franklin Lakes, Glen Rock, Westwood and Paramus (coming soon).
+Dr. Robert A. Kayal and his elite team of surgeons have convenient offices in Bergen County where they offer a spectrum of orthopaedic services as well as hand and wrist surgery: Franklin Lakes, Glen Rock, Westwood and Paramus (coming soon).